Administrative Business Tech

 Prerequisites: FSD 103 (previously APD 103).

 Description: An original collection of garments, in an area of specialization, is designed, draped and/or drafted and constructed in fabric.
 Material cost and laboratory fees apply.
-SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring
+SUNY GE-SART; SUNY GEN ED-n/a; NCC GEN ED-n/a Offered: Fall, Spring

 Credit Hours: 4